cpbellachou-ui/Suicide-Risk-Detection/MATHEMATICAL_DOCUMENTATION.md

 # Mathematical Documentation - Suicide Risk Detection

 ## Overview
 This document provides detailed mathematical formulations for the suicide risk detection system, covering both traditional machine learning (TF-IDF + Logistic Regression) and deep learning (BERT) approaches.
+The implementations have been tested and validated with actual code execution.

 ## 1. Logistic Regression Mathematics